qiime2/docs/source/tutorials/moving-pictures.rst

 .. command-block::

-   qiime diversity core-metrics --i-phylogeny rooted-tree.qza --i-table table.qza --p-counts-per-sample 1441 --output-dir cm1441
+   qiime diversity core-metrics --i-phylogeny rooted-tree.qza --i-table table.qza --p-sampling-depth 1441 --output-dir cm1441

 Here we set the ``--p-counts-per-sample`` parameter to 1441.
 This value was chosen here because it's nearly the same number of sequences as the next few samples, and because it is the lowest value it will allow us to retain all of our samples.
 In many Illumina runs however you'll observe a few samples that have much lower sequence counts (on the order of tens or a couple of hundred samples) - you will typically want to exclude those from the analysis by choosing a larger value.